RRRE/BatteryDischargeAlgo/ReadMe.txt

-The system is still buggy. well will be debug soon.
+The system is still buggy.
+We will debug it soon.